l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-22-days-18-23-through-the-smoky-mountains.md

 "The trail is actively trying to kill me today!" he shouts over his shoulder.

 By the time I arrive at the shelter, all my belongings are wet.
-A tarp covers the front of the shelter, keeping the rain out.
-Other hikers have surrounded a small fire in the fireplace with wet socks and boots, hoping to dry them out.
+The shelter tarp keeps most of the rain out.
+Other hikers have started a small fire in the fireplace and surrounded it with wet socks and boots, hoping to dry them out.
+My boots and socks are soaked with mud; I pull them off and add them to the pile.
 By the time I go to bed, the shelter is completely packed.

 A drizzly rain continues into the next day, shrouding the Smokies in a dense white mist.
 Moss carpets the forest floor.
 Clingman's Dome, the highest point on the Appalachian Trail, lies ahead.
 I cross my fingers for a view.